LABORATORY MEDICINE APPLIED TO MOTOR SCIENCE

 Course contents summary

-overview of the general methods used for the laboratory diagnosis of bacterial, fungal, parasitic and viral infections
+Outline about principles and methods used for the laboratory diagnosis of the bacterial, fungal, parasitic and viral infections.